CloudEric/dnsvpn-cloudformation/README.md

 <a name="Outline"></a>
 ## Project Outline

-This project is for a CloudFormation template that uses docker to create a Pi-hole ad-blocking DNS relay.
-It's secured by a split tunnel VPN to prevent it from becoming an open resolver.
+This project is for a CloudFormation template that automates the creation of a DNS server.
+It uses docker to deploy a Pi-hole ad-blocking DNS relay secured by a split tunnel VPN to prevent it from becoming an open resolver.
 The benefit is a standardized ad-blocking environment that can be applied to an entire home network as well as on your cell phone for secure ad-blocking while on the go.

-The goal is to set up a VPN connection that only routes DNS traffic to maintain performance with a low cost EC2 instance.
+The primary goal is ad-blocking but this system provides additional benefits as well.
+Many security exploits rely on advertizing platforms for attack vectors so it's best practice to block them by default.
+Additional saftey is provided by using a secure DNS server that is more difficult to hijack to reduce phishing.
+Privacy is another consideration that is improved because DNS traffic will no longer be logged by your ISP.
+Finally, you will reduce your bandwith usage by blocking marketing videos and images.

-Based on the DevOps theory of infrastructure as code, I'm using an AWS CloudFormation template make an automated and portable process that anybody can run.
+Based on the DevOps theory of infrastructure as code, this AWS CloudFormation template is an automated and portable process that anybody can run.
 I made this template to apply the knowledge I gained while becoming an AWS Certified Cloud Architect Associate.
 The stack is fully automated and persistent which means that everything is created at run time and all configurations are saved so it can be reused for redeployment.

 <a name="Progress"></a>
 #### Project Progress
 - 2.0 update:
      - The entire stack is fully automated *and* persistent!
-This was made possible by using conditional statements.
-     - Created a CloudFormation Interface for organized configuration.
+     - Designed a CloudFormation Interface for organized configuration.
      - Additional security by obscuring passwords and encrypting the EBS mount.
      - Added cfn-init for software configuration and deployment.
      - S3 bucket for easy access to the client certificate.